-Are Bonds a Good Investment for Retirement?
+Are Bonds a Good Retirement Investment Option?

 What Is a Bond?

 A bond is effectively a loan.
-Investors lend money to a company, municipality or government agency (the ābond issuerā) at a specified interest rate for a defined amount of time.
+Investors lend money to a company, municipality or government agency (the “bond issuer”) at a specified interest rate for a defined period.

-When you buy a bond as an investment, the bond issuer is contractually obligated to pay you interest (called a yield) at scheduled times over the bondās life.
+When you invest in a bond, the bond issuer is contractually obligated to pay you interest (called a yield) at scheduled times over the bond’s life.
 The issuer also repays the principal amount at the end of the contract period, or maturity date.

 See Our Investment Guides